FionaMacNeill/researchportfolio/content/event/uxcamp2024/index.md

 #  - example
 ---

-Project pages will be added for each of the methods shown over the coming weeks.
-Please visit again soon to get more goodies and tutorials.

 #### Literature review
 - Starter template for creating a Microsoft List from an Excel sheet: [ResearchList_Starter.xltx](/uploads/templates/ResearchList_Starter.xltx)
 - Template with the 'CONCATENATE' formula for creating formatted references based on a table in Excel: [ResearchList_ConcatenateTemplate.xltx](/uploads/templates/ResearchList_ConcatenateTemplate.xltx)